OlexOlex/TPE-Module/README.md

 ## Features:
 * Provides a **WIFI-accesspoint** and/or **connects to a (list of) WIFI(s)**
-* **Control via web page** in any modern browser (Tested with Firefox, Chrome and Android 4.4 browser)
+* **Control via web page** in any modern browser (Tested with Firefox, Chrome and Android 4.4 browser) on any system in the same network - you can also control it via HTTP-GET messages, e.g. by using wget on linux
 * Controls up to **three vibrators** or other things/external modules 0 - 1023 (though the  1-150 are usually useless for vibrators) or runs sequences on the vibrators that are defined in customizable sequence files
 * Controls up to **two other external modules** like e-stim, a magnetic (un)lock, a beeper, etc. (gives a short on-signal)
 * Nearly everything of the website as well as the WIFI options can be **customized by 2 configuration files** on the integrated primitive filesystem (sadly / luckily not like a USB-stick, you need an easy to use free Java software for access: ESPlorer)
-* Supports many (at least 5 - limited only by buffer size for the IP packet) **custom sequences for vibrators** (each one is a file in the filesystem, simple and easy format, autodetected on boot.
-Name the files as you want the sequences to be shown in the drop down menus)
+* Supports many **custom sequences for vibrators** (at least 5 - limited only by NodeMCUs buffer size of 1460 Byte for each output IP packet.
+This might change in newer versions to even smaller packets) Each sequence is a file in the filesystem with a simple and easy format, available sequence files are autodetected on boot.
+Name these files as you want the sequences to be shown in the drop down menus
-* Runs at least for **13 hours idling** (WIFI acesspoint running, connected to a WIFI network, a few website requests) with a 3,7V 1200mAh LiPo battery (uses approx. 90mA in idle)
+* Runs at least for **13 hours idling** (WIFI acesspoint running, connected to a WIFI network, a few website requests) with a 3,7V 1200mAh LiPo battery (uses approx. 90mA in idle).
+It might last longer if it does not provide an accesspoint
 * Turns on on 1 sec button press, you can **turn it off on the website only** - or build it yourself with a common switch to turn it on and off
 * Tick "Turn all off" and then "Set values" it to turn all outputs off
 * Configurable **password protection** (enable it by defining a password in the server config file, for disabling password protection make the line defining it a comment)
 * **86x51x21,5mm** in size - smaller than a pack of cigaretts.
 Depending on your skills and the features you want your module to have, you can build it in different cases.
 * "Status" page that shows you (roughly!) the current battery voltage and lets you turn off the module
-* Access it in the local network at http://[your configured servername here] or 192.168.4.1 if your device is connected to the modules accesspoint
+* Access it in the local network at its IP, http://[your configured servername here] or its "node-XXXXX" name if the registering of the server name did not work, or 192.168.4.1 if your device is connected to the modules' accesspoint
 * Sockets provide ground, battery voltage and the signal (on = tied to ground, max 0.5A, off = no potential) when the module is turned on, so you can permanently power external modules/cirquits if needed, or run a motor directly between the signal line and the battery voltage line
 * Charge it and access the integrated file system by the integrated usb-serial-adapter with a common **micro USB** cable
 * **Noncommercially open source* - details see Licence.txt (tl;dr: No guarantees on anything, use at your own risk, if you think it's good, buy me a beer when we meet or be a good guy in general.
 In case you want to use it commercially, contact me and we'll find an agreement)